stevemurch/enchantedrose/WELCOME.md

 ## How It Works

-There's a Raspberry Pi Zero 2 W inside the prop, and it has a website on it.
-This website controls an API written in Python, which controls the GPIO pins on the Raspberry Pi.
-Those pins in turn connect to the motors and lights.
+There's a Raspberry Pi Zero 2 W inside the prop which hosts a website.
+This website controls a controller API written in Python, which speaks to the GPIO pins on the Raspberry Pi.
+Those pins in turn tell the circuitry to turn on the motors and lights.
 To drop the petals, the Raspberry Pi briefly turns on an air jet for that petal.
-The air pressure forces the petal to fall.
+Air pressure forces the petal to fall.

 ## Power Supply